opcode81/wYPeboard/README.md

 ![wYPeboard](http://www.power-xs.net/opcode/nop/software/external/wypeboard.jpg)

-wYPeboard is a virtual whiteboard that is optimized for usability.
+**wYPeboard** is a virtual whiteboard that is optimized for usability.
 In particular, it features the following:

 - standard drawing functions (pen, eraser, geometric shapes, text, colour selection)
 - indicators for the positions of the cursors of remote users, so you can conveniently point at things
 - an endless canvas, i.e. you can infinitely scroll the whiteboard in all directions
 - fully object-based editing, so you can easily move things around and partially delete content if need be
-- the state of the whiteboard can be saved and restored at any time, e.g. to continue the session at a later time
+- persistence, i.e. the state of the whiteboard can be saved to a file and restored at any time to continue sessions at a later time

+When combined with a voice chat application, wYPeboard is all you need to get visualize and talk about your ideas.
+There's just no better way to discuss time travel paradoxes with your remote friends, for example.

 The development of wYPeboard was spawned by a lackluster experience with existing virtual whiteboard software.
 Since wYPeboard was written in Python, a usable version could be developed within just a few days for my own use.
-Python was chosen because it is multi-platform and provides a good selection of libraries that could be used as a basis. wYPeboard was specifically optimized for use under Windows and Linux.
+Python was chosen because it is multi-platform and provides a good selection of libraries that could be used as a basis.
+The wYPeboard user experience was tested under and specifically optimized for Windows and Linux.

 ## Prerequisites ##